-When it comes to location, the highest average paycheck ($52K annually) can be spotted in Raleigh, N.C.; Shelby, N.C. (about $52K), Asheville, N.C. (around $51K), and New Bern, N.C. ($42K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Charlotte, N.C. — at approximately $40K, salaries are some of the lowest in the country.
+When it comes to location, the highest average paycheck (approximately $52K per year) can be spotted in Raleigh, N.C.; Shelby, N.C. ($52K), Asheville, N.C. ($51K), and New Bern, N.C. (about $42K) are the next top-paying cities.
+High paychecks are not found in Charlotte, N.C.; in fact, at around $40K it is one of the worst-paid cities.

 Years of Experience